lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 content of an HTTP POST request.
 If this HTTP request is successful, the server returns the CMP response in the content of the HTTP response.
-The HTTP response status code in this case MUST be 200; other "Successful 2xx" codes MUST NOT be used for this purpose.
+The HTTP response status code in this case MUST be 200 (OK) status code; other Successful 2xx status codes MUST NOT be used for this purpose.
-HTTP responses to pushed CMP Announcement messages (i.e., CA Certificate Announcement, Certificate Announcement, Revocation Announcement, and Certificate Revocation List (CRL) Announcement) utilize the status codes 201 and 202 to identify whether the received information was processed.
+HTTP responses to pushed CMP announcement messages (i.e., CA Certificate Announcement, Certificate Announcement, Revocation Announcement, and Certificate Revocation List (CRL) Announcement) utilize the status codes 201 and 202 to identify whether the received information was processed.

-While "Redirection 3xx" status codes MAY be supported by implementations, clients should only be enabled to automatically follow them after careful consideration of possible security implications.
-As described in {{sect-5}}, "301 Moved Permanently" could be misused for permanent denial of service.
+While Redirection 3xx status codes MAY be supported by implementations, clients should only be enabled to automatically follow them after careful consideration of possible security implications.
+As described in {{sect-5}}, 301 (Moved Permanently) status code could be misused for permanent denial of service.

-All applicable "Client Error 4xx" or "Server Error 5xx" status codes MAY be used to inform the client about errors.
+All applicable Client Error 4xx or Server Error 5xx status codes MAY be used to inform the client about errors.